 The information that we receive through the provision of our advertising products and services may be stored and processed in the United States or any other country in which we, our affiliates, or our service providers maintain facilities.

 We, our affiliates, and our service providers, may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 If you are located in the European Union or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.

 We use commercially reasonable safeguards to help keep secure the information we receive.
 However, Atlas cannot ensure the security of any information that we receive from or about you or guarantee that information may not be accessed, disclosed, altered, or destroyed.

-Atlas does not knowingly collect or solicit any information from anyone under the age of 13.
-Atlas’s services are not directed at children under the age of 13.
-In the event that we learn that we have collected personal information from a child under age 13 without parental consent, we will delete that information.
-If you believe that we might have any information from or about a child under 13, please contact us at email@example.com.
+Atlas does not knowingly collect or solicit any information from anyone younger than 13 years of age.
+Atlas’s services are not directed at children younger than 13.
+In the event that we learn that we have collected personal information from a child younger than 13 without parental consent, we will delete that information.
+If you believe that we might have any information from or about a child younger than 13, please contact us at firstname.lastname@example.org.

 OTHER WEB SITES AND SERVICES